crocme10/ctl2mimir/README.md

-# ctl2mimir
+# mimir_ingest

 Declarative interface for driving Elasticsearch index management.
 It is designed to hide all the machinery necessary to create Elasticsearch index.
-A user would just need to use ctl2mimir for creating indices, and bragi to query them.
+A user would just need to use mimir_ingest for creating indices, and bragi to query them.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)